-If your financial aid is denied, suspended or terminated for failure to achieve satisfactory academic progress, you may appeal if extenuating circumstances hindered your academic performance.
+If your financial aid is denied, suspended or terminated for failure to achieve satisfactory academic progress, you may appeal if extenuating circumstances hindered academic performance.
 Appeal forms are available from the Office of Financial Aid and Scholarships.
-To file an appeal, complete the form, obtain and attach all documents that support the basis for your appeal, and return the form and documentation to the Office of Financial Aid and Scholarships by Friday of the third week of instruction.
+To file an appeal, complete the form, obtain and attach all documents that support the basis for your appeal, and return the form and documentation to the Office of Financial Aid and Scholarships.
 You are strongly encouraged to file your appeal form immediately after receiving notification that your aid has been denied.
 You are not eligible to receive financial aid while your appeal is under consideration, and the appeal process normally takes 2-4 weeks.